uwecerron/psyoptions-docs/docs/token-incentives.md

 | address_4 | USDC 1,000 | 0.13% |
 | address_5 | USDC 9,000 | 1.2% |
 | Total | USDC 750,000 | 100% |

-## Marketing

-Pay attention to our [Twitter](https://twitter.com/PsyOptions).
-We will be running campaigns where you can get rewarded in PSY.